FreeCodeCampTrondheim/BaWoEngine/README.md

 Generator (G.cs)
 * classes for randomly generating content

-Player (InformationFeeder.cs and InteractionResponder.cs, not prioritized now in early development)
+Player (F.cs for information feeding and R.cs for interaction response - not prioritized now in early development)
 * defines all possible responses to user actions, like retrieving data and applying choices
 * defines all automated tasks done for the user
 * includes searching, various information feeds, character creation, user choices and so forth